haampie/classify-text-experiment/README.md

 * First classify ELF / macho-O (i.e. binary to relocate)
 * Then classify utf-8 and utf-16 in that order
   * utf-8 is the most likely encoding and has exponentially low false positive rate with file size
+  * for utf-16 the caveat is we expect a BOM and don't try to decode as utf-16le / utf-16be directly which do not need a BOM.
   * read in chunks and bail on first decode error -- this almost always happens in the first few bytes is much faster compared to the `file` utility which reads all bytes.
 * Then try iso-8859-1.
 Python does not raise decoding errors for it, so we use a heuristic: it is not iso-8859-1 if it contains null bytes or control characters 0x7F-0x9F.

-On my NVME disk with a warm cache, this is well over 10x faster than a batched `file` command, and
+On my NVME disk with a warm cache, it classifies:
-classifies:

 ```
 714782 total files